D.Gray-man: Production

-Elements of D.Gray-man first appeared in Hoshino's one-shot title Zone, in which the Akuma, the exorcists, and the Millennium Earl plan to end the world.
+Elements of D.Gray-man first appeared in Hoshino's one-shot title Zone, which featured the Akuma, exorcists, and the Millennium Earl planning to end the world.
 Although Allen Walker is male, his character is based on Zone's female protagonist.
-Lavi is based on the protagonist of Hoshino's planned series, Book-man, that she originally wanted to write.
+Lavi is based on the protagonist of Hoshino's planned series, Book-man, which she had originally intended to write.
 Other characters, such as the Millennium Earl, Lenalee Lee, and Komui Lee, are based on real people whom Hoshino has not specifically identified; some are well-known scientists, and Komui is based on Hoshino's boss.
 The character of Yu Kanda, based on a samurai, was created to vary D.Gray-man's Western setting.
-Hoshino found the design of some of the characters difficult early in the series.
-In 2011, the author visited New York City for research, and believed that the city had greatly influenced her work.
-Hoshino visited cemeteries, and was deeply impressed by her guides' comments at Ground Zero of the World Trade Center (left after the September 11 attacks).
-She said that she would like to spend more time in New York City to gather data for the series.
+Hoshino found the design of some characters difficult early in the series.
+In 2011, the author visited New York City for research, believing the city had greatly influenced her work.
+Hoshino visited cemeteries and was deeply impressed by her guides' comments at Ground Zero of the World Trade Center (the site of the September 11 attacks).
+She expressed a desire to spend more time in New York City to gather further material for the series.

-After beginning D.Gray-man, Hoshino considered continuing to use the name Zone and also contemplated naming the series Dolls or Black Noah.
-She chose "D.Gray-man" for its several meanings, most referring to the state of Allen and the other main characters.
-Although the title's meaning was not completely explained, Hoshino said that the "D" stands for "dear".
-According to the author, she got most of her ideas for the series while sleeping in her bathtub for six hours.
+After beginning D.Gray-man, Hoshino considered retaining the name Zone and also contemplated Dolls or Black Noah.
+She chose "D.Gray-man" for its multiple meanings, most referring to the state of Allen and other main characters.
+Although the title's meaning was not fully explained, Hoshino stated that the "D" stands for "dear".
+According to the author, most of her ideas for the series came to her while sleeping in her bathtub for six hours.
 One exception was the second-volume plot, based on a Noh story entitled "Koi no Omoni".

-When the manga moved from weekly to monthly serialization in 2009, Hoshino heard concerns from readers about its possible cancellation and reassured them that the series would continue.
-She set up Kanda's backstory by introducing the Third Exorcists, characters related to him and Alma Karma.
-In Hoshino's original drafts, Kanda's past had a number of plot holes.
-A rewritten, published version had a young Kanda walking along a path surrounded by dead people who had cared for him.
-Due to its violence, the image was replaced with one in which Kanda learns that Alma Karma had killed them all.
-When the chapters were collected into a volume, Hoshino added a small chapter which included the corpses.
+When the manga moved from weekly to monthly serialization in 2009, Hoshino addressed readers' concerns about possible cancellation and reassured them the series would continue.
+She established Kanda's backstory by introducing the Third Exorcists, characters related to him and Alma Karma.
+Hoshino's original drafts for Kanda's past contained several plot holes.
+The rewritten, published version initially depicted a young Kanda walking a path surrounded by dead caretakers.
+Due to its violence, this was replaced with Kanda learning that Alma Karma had killed them all.
+When the chapters were collected into a volume, Hoshino added a small chapter that included the corpses.